bas080/luanti_utils/README.md

 # luanti_utils

-Utils that might can make it easier for you to make mods.

-Each util can be required seperatly into your mod.
-It does require you to depend on this mod.
+High level [Luanti][Luanti] lua modding utilities that will bring your mods to the next level.

 ## Documentation

-Add luanti_utils as a dependency.
+Add [luanti_utils][luanti_utils] as a dependency by either cloning the project into your mods folder or by downloading it from content db.

-Then you can require only the utils you want.
-The others won't be sourced and parsed.
+You then require the utils you want.

 ```lua
 local util = luanti_utils.dofile('<luanti_util>.lua')